macroquest/docs/documentation/help-compiling.md

 #10 Go to Build - Batch Build, click "Select All" and then "Build"
 ```

-\(Solution will have to do with one of the previous steps that was missed, or done incorrectly.\)
+(Solution will have to do with one of the previous steps that was missed, or done incorrectly.)

 ### LINK : fatal error LNK1104: cannot open file '..\Release\MQ2Main.dll'

 Because mq2main.dll is injected to exes, it can be held open by any process.
-The top three contenders are eqgame.exe, macroquest2.exe, and wineq2.exe.
+The top three contenders are eqgame.exe, macroquest.exe, and wineq2.exe.
 You must stop these programs before you can write to mq2main.dll.
 Occasionally, mq2main.dll stays injected to another app.
 You can use Process Explorer from here to find the offending process and stop it.

 ### error C3068: : a 'naked' function cannot contain objects that would require unwinding if a C++ exception occurred